MaxLaurieHutchinson/MaxLaurieHutchinson/README.md

 ### ☕ Work

-My Current Role @ [VRAI](https://vraisimulation.com/) is to architect, develop and engineer the next level of cutting edge enterprise-grade cloud data infrastructure, Data ingestion, serverless API’s and work with brilliant like-minded people to bring the next generation of machine learning and data analytics to the HEAT Platform and VRAI.
+My Current Role @ [VRAI](https://vraisimulation.com/) is to architect, develop and engineer the next level of cutting edge enterprise-grade cloud data infrastructure, data ingestion, serverless API’s and work with brilliant like-minded people to bring the next generation of machine learning and data analytics to the HEAT Platform and VRAI.

 ### Links